Skip to main content

 • Building community: Strengthening the church and broader community through acts of service and love.

-This ‘attitude of gratitude’ (yes, it’s corny — but it just works!) is a key aspect of stewardship.
-It reminds us that in all that we do and anything we are going through or suffering in,let us have a thankful heart.
+This ‘attitude of gratitude’ (yes, it’s corny — but it sticks in my brain... so it works) is a key aspect of stewardship.
+It reminds us that in all that we do and anything we are going through or suffering in, keep a thankful outlook.

 Every time God made something during the six days of Creation, Genesis tells us, “and God saw that it was good”.
-(Genesis 1).
-But why did God call creation ‘good’ — or even ‘very good’?
+Genesis 1).
 The Gospel Project explains that creation is fundamentally good because in its intended and original design, it reflects its Maker.

 Our steward of creation reflects a respect for what God created, and it’s also a necessity for the continued growth of humankind.
 When we steward creation, we honor God.
 Creation itself (in its natural form), glorifies its Creator.